osteele/posenet-pubsub/README.md

 The publisher and subscriber can also be opened in separate pages.
 For this to work, the they must be each be open in a separate _window_ (not a separate tab in the _same_ window).
-You can place the publisher window behind the subscriber window, but it can't be in a separate workspadce and the subscriber can't be full screen.
+You can place the publisher window behind the subscriber window, but it can't be in a separate workspace and the subscriber can't be full screen.

 ## Usage